The Family Birthplace

 No, nitrous oxide cannot be used while in the tub.
-However, patients can get into the tub 15 minutes after the last time nitrous oxide was inhaled.
+However, birthing parents can get into the tub 15 minutes after the last time nitrous oxide was inhaled.

-Are there any reasons a patient would not be able to use nitrous oxide?
+Are there any reasons a birthing parent would not be able to use nitrous oxide?

 Yes: nitrous oxide may not be used if the patient:

-- cannot hold her own mouthpiece or facemask; or
+- cannot hold their own mouthpiece or facemask; or

 - has received a dose of narcotic in the past two hours; or

-- has pernicious anemia or a B12 deficiency, for which she’s taking B12 supplements
+- has pernicious anemia or a B12 deficiency, for which they are taking B12 supplements

 Does nitrous oxide affect the baby in any way?